What if You Find You Don’t Have Enough Sun?

 So what if, after trying all of your best spots, you find that there just isn’t a spot on your property that gets enough sun?

-Or do neither and instead spend your time nurturing something else that grows: your kids, a team, people learning a skill, a new friendship.
+Or do none of the above and instead spend your time nurturing something else that grows: your kids, a team, people learning a skill, a new friendship.
 You can even start visiting or playing cards with an elderly person in your neighborhood or at a local nursing home—sure, you’ll likely hear some shocking perspectives that put culture lag in full spotlight, but you’ll also learn some interesting new perspectives on life and get to know a beautiful person.

 And, instead, buy your vegetables from a local farmer or the farmers’ market.